fliqa-io/examples/java/README.md

-# Fliqa java code examples
+# Fliqa Java code examples

-Project contains java code examples referenced from [documentation.fliqa.io](https://documentation.fliqa.io)
+Project contains Java code examples referenced from [documentation.fliqa.io](https://documentation.fliqa.io)

 > **NOTE:** The code examples provided are for illustration purposes only. **Use at own risk!**